Kerry-G/Ask-Eng/README.md

 # SOEN341-UB2
-An engineering question and anwser board.
+An engineering question and answer board.

 ## Requirements
 * Node 8.9.4